 Later he discusses the role that culture and tradition play in child servitude in Haiti, where a new form of slavery emerged in which children are taken from the poorest to become domestic slaves.
 Cadet also talks about the reactions of society against this situation that goes against human rights, explaining that for the past 15-20 years more activists have been getting involved, and particularly himself after publishing his book, started working on changing the mentality and culture through music.

 Tradition and culture is so strong and they don’t know themselves how to get rid of this, so they support the work that I do, they see it as the cure.”

-Then he shares some personal stories about his experience growing as a Restavec child, which you can learn more about here, and his thoughts about the possibilities of change in Haiti.
+Then he shares some personal stories about his experience growing as a Restavec child, and his thoughts about the possibilities of change in Haiti.
 Finally, Jean-Robert gives some ideas on how to get involved in the movement.